MunchkinsCapstone/Munchkin_RPG/README.md

 ## Installation

-To run Munchkin on your computer, you'll need to clone our Git repo onto your computer:
+To run Munchkin on your computer, you'll need to clone the Git repo onto your computer and install the dev depenencies:

 ```
 git clone https://github.com/MunchkinsCapstone/Munchkin_RPG.git
+npm install
 ```

 ## Start